nymtech/nym/documentation/operators/src/legal/exit-gateway.md

 ## Tor legal advice

-Giving the legal similarity between Nym Exit Gateways and Tor exit relays, it is helpful to have a look in [Tor community Exit Guidelines](https://community.torproject.org/relay/community-resources/tor-exit-guidelines/).
+Giving the legal similarity between Nym Exit Gateways and Tor Exit Relays, it is helpful to have a look in [Tor community Exit Guidelines](https://community.torproject.org/relay/community-resources/tor-exit-guidelines/).
 This chapter is an exert of tor page.

 Note that Tor states:
 > This FAQ is for informational purposes only and does not constitute legal advice.